Keep Your Brain Sharp: Eat Chocolate

 They were focused on flavanols, natural substances commonly found in cocoa beans.
 Even though they can be found in milk chocolate, the fact is that they are found more often in dark chocolate.

 However, the Maine-Syracuse study didn’t provide more detailed information about participants’ chocolate consumption habits.
-They didn’t specify what kind of chocolate they are eating.
+They didn’t specify what kind of chocolate they were eating.
 But if we take the fact that flavanols are the most important ingredient, it is highly recommended to use dark chocolate that contains a high amount of cocoa.

 Scientists have pointed out that people should not ignore the proper intake of calories which means that chocolate can’t be consumed in large amounts and you can’t use it as a substitution for some meals.
 However, it is certainly good news to learn that a food that is favored by many people is beneficial for the brain (and heart) of course only if we eat it moderately.